mel24ncf/Machine-Learning-Projects/Supervised Learning/README.md

   * Image Classification

 ### Regression:
-Regression problems involve training a computer to predict numerical values.
-This is used when the output or target is a continuous variable.
+In a regression problem, the goal to train a computer to correctly predict the target for each instance.
 Examples include predictions on the following:

   * House Price